-1. As of 2004, Halifax had about 21,000 acres of land in parcels greater than 27 acres.
+- 1. As of 2016, Halifax had about 21,000 acres of land in parcels greater than 27 acres.
 Such parcels could qualify for the state's Use Value Appraisal Program.
-Of this potentially qualifying land, 9796 acres, or about 47% of the potential total, is currently enrolled in the use value program.
+Of this potentially qualifying land, 104 parcels (contiguous land under one ownership) totaling 13,214acres, or about 63% of the potential total, is currently enrolled in the use value program.
 Approximately 93% of enrolled acres are forest.
-Increased enrollment in this Program is encouraged to ease the pressure on Halifax landowners to sell forestlands for housing development.

-2. The Town should consider acquiring land as a Town Forest.
+Increased enrollment in this Program is encouraged to ease the pressure on Halifax landowners to sell forestlands for housing development. - 2.
+The Town should consider acquiring land as a Town Forest.